On Ribet's Lemma for $\mathrm{GL}_2$ modulo prime powers: Preliminaries

-If $\rho$ is not residually multiplicity free, then, in general, there exist multiple distinct pairs of conjugate characters modulo $\pi^n$ for any $n\ge 2$.
+If $\rho$ is not residually multiplicity-free, then, in general, there exist multiple distinct pairs of conjugate characters modulo $\pi^n$ for every $n\ge 2$.
 The following lemma shows that any two pairs of conjugate characters agree modulo $\pi^s$, where $s$ is as in \Cref{thm:ribet-intro}.

 \begin{lem} Let $(\chi_1,\chi_2)$ and $(\eta_1,\eta_2)$ be two pairs of conjugate characters modulo $\pi^n$, for some $n$.
 Let

 Then, up to reordering, we have

 \end{lem}